 The total number of allotted share options shall be the number stipulated by Tokuyama's Board of Directors.
-Tokuyama's Board of Directors may execute an allotment of the share options multiple times.
+Tokuyama's Board of Directors may execute Allotments of Share Options without Contribution multiple times.

 4. Issuance Price of the Share Options Gratis.